Company formation in the Czech Republic

 Legal requirements and restrictions

-The concept of a branch in the Czech Republic
+Branch Concept in the Czech Republic

 A branch of a foreign company (“pobočka zahraniční společnosti”) in the Czech Republic is considered as an inseparable part of a foreign legal entity, which has the right to carry out activities on behalf of the parent company.
 The branch does not have the status of a legal entity and acts on the basis of powers delegated by the foreign company.